KMurphs/word-inventorier/README.md

 ## Core Solution Research

-The initial question was how to retrieve the top (50) most frequent in a body of text.
-There are many solution to a problem like this: The initial inclination was to use a dictionary where each word would become a key associated to the number of times that word was already met.
+1. The initial question was how to retrieve the top (50) most frequent in a body of text.
+There are many solution to a problem like this:
+    - The initial inclination was to use a dictionary where each word would become a key associated to the number of times that word occured.

-Then an extra requirement was added to make the problem a little bit more interesting: The algorithm should be able to look at words with lengths in a certain range (say between 10 and 20).
+    <br>Then an extra requirement was added to make the problem a little bit more interesting:
+    - The algorithm should be able to look at words with lengths in a certain range (say between 10 and 20).

-The initial algorithm would inventory the whole text in O(N), where N is the number of words in the text.
-The dictionary would call for a space complexity of O(M), where  M is the number of unique words in the text.
+    The initial algorithm would still inventory the whole text in ``O(N)``, where ***N is the number of words in the text***.
+The dictionary would call for a space complexity of ``O(M)``, where  ***M is the number of unique words in the text***.

-From thereon, to retrieve the top 50, a sorting algorithm could be used and the solution would take O(MlogM).
-A modified bubble sort could bring down the time complexity to O(kM) by only considering the top K most frequent words - As long as K is smaller than logM, the modified bubble sort is a better alternative.
-On top of this, this modified bubble would hanlde the length requirements of the query without trouble at all.
+2. From thereon, to retrieve the top 50, a sorting algorithm could be used and the solution would take ``O(MlogM)``.
+<br>A *modified bubble sort* could bring down the time complexity to ``O(kM)`` by only considering the top K most frequent words - As long as, K is way smaller than logM (``K << logM``), the modified bubble sort is a better alternative.
+<br>On top of this, this modified bubble would handle the length requirement of the query without trouble at all.

-Another requirement was to be able to reuse the processing of this huge text to run different queries at a later point.
+3. Another requirement was to be able to reuse the processing of this huge text to run different queries at a later point.
 This meant that the text processing algorithm and the query processing happened at different point in time.
-So the dictionary algorithm in O(N) and O(M) could still be used for the text processing.
-The query processing would use the modified bubble sorting in O(M) and O(k).
+    - So the dictionary algorithm in ``O(N)`` and ``O(M)`` could still be used for the text processing.
+The query processing would use the modified bubble sorting in ``O(M)`` and ``O(k)``.

-A step further was to investigate whether this last O(M) could be reduced.
-For that, an extra data structure was created during the text processing.
-This data structure is also a dictionary where keys are words lengths in the text, and values are linkedlist of words that have the same length as the key they are associated to.
-This extra structure adds another O(M + d) where d is bounded by the longest word in the english dictionary and d << M. This data structure will bring down the time complexity of the query processing by allowing the algorithm to only process words that have length within a specified range.
-If there are V such words, the new time complexity is O(V).
+    A step further was to investigate whether this last time complexity of ``O(M)`` could be reduced.
+    <br>For that, an extra data structure was created during the text processing.
+    - This data structure is also a dictionary where keys are words lengths in the text, and values are linkedlist of words that have the same length as the key they are associated to.
+This extra structure adds another ``O(M + d)`` to the space complexity of the text processing phase - ***d (the number of possible word lengths within the text)*** is bounded by the longest word in the english dictionary ***pneumonoultramicroscopicsilicovolcanoconiosis - Length = 45***.
+    <br>``d <= 45`` therefore ``d << M``.

+    This data structure will bring down the time complexity of the query processing by allowing the algorithm to only process ***words that have length within a specified range***.
+If there are ***V** such words, the new time complexity is ``O(V)``.
 In some instances V can be way smaller than M.

 In summary,
-- Text Processing: O(N) Time Complexity, O(M) space complexity
+- Text Processing: ``O(N) Time Complexity, O(M) space complexity``
-- Query Processing: O(V) Time Complexity, O(k) space complexity
+- Query Processing: ``O(V) Time Complexity, O(k) space complexity``

 where,
 - N: number of words in text
 - M: number of unique words in text